 Social hour has changed.

 Previous water cooler chat, break room venting or gossip about the latest miss-hap at happy hour ends the minute you become the boss.
 While previous colleagues may not be thrilled with the change, it will help them, and yourself, adjust much quicker to the new role if you make the changes right away.
 Avoid the gossip.
 Steer clear of break room gatherings and most after-work happy hours.
-It sends the message that you take your new role seriously—but don’t take it so seriously that you avoid colleagues all together.
+It sends the message that you take your new role seriously—but don’t take it so seriously that you avoid colleagues altogether.
 Pop into their office and say hi or ask how the family is.
 Show you care and that you are still you, just with more responsibility.

 Remember who you were.